walkman617/my-docsify/ApplicationCase/as1.1.md

 ---
-sidebar_position: 1
+Application Case 1.1
 ---

-# Application Case 1.1

-## Making Elevators Go Faster!
+# Making Elevators Go Faster!

 This story has been reported in numerous places and has almost become a classic example to explain the need for problem identification.